-Earn Cash Selling Clothes From Your Closet With These 6 Online Resale Shops
+Earn Cash Selling Clothes Online With These 5 Resale Sites

 Since cleaning out my closet and attempting a capsule wardrobe experiment a few years ago, I’ve unfortunately regressed to my old ways — and by “old ways,” I mean my closet is overflowing with things I just don’t wear often enough.
 In fact, I would guess that at this point, about 60% of my wardrobe is simply taking up space.